 (40) In the last round "Lasker" had easier opponent then "Reti" and won the League championship with 30.5 points.
 "Reti" was 2nd with 27.5 points.
 (41)

 In 1964 Rabinovich-Barav took part in the "Reti" Jubilee ("Yovel") 11 rounds Swiss tournament that was held in Tel Aviv from March 25 to May 27.
 The press wrote: "The appearance of the veteran master I. Barav (Rabinovich) after long absence elicits great interest".
 (42) After a strong start he was among tournament's leaders, having 3.5 poins after 5 rounds and 5/7 after winning against Smiltiner in round 7.
-The last part of the tournament wasn't successful for him.
-The winner of of the tournament was Leonid Bobis 9/11 preceding Shimon Kagan (8/11) and Yair Kraidman (7/11).
+The last part of the tournament wasn't successful for him and his final score was 6/11.
+The winner of the tournament was Leonid Bobis 9/11 preceding Shimon Kagan (8/11) and Yair Kraidman (7/11).
 (43) This was the last chess competition in which Rabinovich-Barav participated.

 In obituaries written about him, Israel Rabinovich-Barav was described as having been "one of the principal and most interesting figures in the years prior to the establishment of the State of Israel and in its first years.
 His love of chess was great but he was attracted to its artistic beauty.
 His game style was strong and daring distanced from the banal.
 As much as he loved games which displayed hair-raising combinations with fertile imagination, so he hated boring tie games ...
 He was a real genius in Blitz games".
 (44) It was also remarked that "some of his brilliant combinations have become classics in the Israeli combinatory treasure."
 (45)